 An oft-quoted chestnut of the free market is that competition breeds innovation.
 When multiple parties want to market similar products, each seeks ways to make its version stand out.
 That can take a variety of forms, from superficial paint jobs to the addition of extra features.
 For example, a group might choose to make its products from higher-end materials, hoping to attract consumers with an eye for perceived quality (and an acceptance of higher prices).

-Opposite that, other groups seek to offer similar products at considerably-reduced price points.
+Opposite to that, other groups seek to offer similar products at considerably-reduced price points.
 Knock a few bucks off, and what is lost in per-unit price generally is recuperated in aggregate sales.
 However, the dollars and cents subtracted from the final cost have to be taken from somewhere in the generative process to keep profits high.
 That's where inferior materials and lower safety standards often come into play.
 To keep things cheap, some lithium battery makers in South Korea and China (where much of their manufacture is done) don't rigorously inspect their products before shipping them out to the makers of the products they'll power.
-These profits aren't made by making a better product, but unfair competition that results only because a company is willing to endanger their customers.
+These profits aren't made by making a better product, but because a company is willing to endanger its customers.

-Products liability law holds manufacturers accountable for defective and dangerous products, especially when there is an available, safer design.
-We assume a certain amount of risk when we buy a lithium ion battery powered product; some experts believe that even the best manufacturing techniques still result in 1 in 10 million batteries exploding.
+Product liability law holds manufacturers accountable for defective and dangerous products, especially when there is an available, safer design.
+We assume a certain amount of risk when we buy a lithium-ion battery-powered product; some experts believe that even the best manufacturing techniques still result in 1 in 10 million batteries exploding.
 However, inferior materials and manufacturing techniques often employed in the name of competition will greatly increase these risks.
-When someone is injured because a manufacturer used an inferior battery, the manufacturer can held liable for those injuries.
+When someone is injured because a manufacturer used an inferior battery, the manufacturer can be held liable for those injuries.

 The law does not excuse a company from fulfilling its duty simply because it wants to save money on its output.
 Should a consumer make the baffling choice to actually buy and ride a hoverboard, and if said hoverboard's use culminates in fire and injury, its makers must be held accountable for their decision to employ inferior lithium batteries.